Arthritis due to damage of joint cartilage and surrounding tissues becomes very common with aging.

 Massage Massage Professional rehabilitation therapists treat pain and inflammation.
 Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
 Techniques used include... read more by trained therapists and deep heat treatment with diathermy or ultrasonography may be useful.

-A simple pain reliever (analgesic), such as acetaminophen, used before activities that cause discomfort or used regularly to relieve more constant joint discomfort, may be all that is needed for mild to moderate pain.
-Although side effects are not common, people should not take acetaminophen in higher than recommended doses, particularly if they have liver disease.
+A pain reliever (analgesic), such as acetaminophen, used before activities that cause discomfort or used regularly to relieve more constant joint discomfort, may be all that is needed for mild to moderate pain.
+Although side effects are not common, people should not take acetaminophen in higher than recommended doses, particularly if they have liver disease or drink considerable alcohol.
 When taking acetaminophen, people should also make sure not to simultaneously take one of the numerous over-the-counter drug products that contain acetaminophen.

 Muscle relaxants (usually in low doses) occasionally relieve pain caused by muscles straining to support joints affected by osteoarthritis.
-In older people, however, they tend to cause more side effects than relief.
+In older people, however, they may cause more side effects than relief.

 If a joint suddenly becomes inflamed, swollen, and painful, most of the fluid inside the joint may need to be removed and a special form of cortisone may be injected directly into the joint.
 This treatment may provide temporary pain relief and increased joint flexibility in some people.